-*Undergraduate courses in computer networks, database management systems, and either software engineering or systems analysis and design are also required.
+*Undergraduate courses in computer networks and database management systems are required.
 Students admitted without these courses can take them at Northwest upon arrival for graduate study.
 However, students must have successfully completed a course in data structures prior to being admitted to the program.

 Applicants who do not meet these requirements may be admitted provisionally.